Cherry Blossoms and Airplanes: The Best Places to Visit in Narita

 Senami Onsen Direct Liner

-By train
+By Shinkansen and train

 Please take the Shinkansen from major cities in Japan to Niigata Prefecture (Niigata City).

-●Tokyo Station → (Joetsu Shinkansen) → Niigata Station ...
-Approximately 2 hours ●Shin-Osaka Station → (Tokaido Shinkansen) → Tokyo Station → (Joetsu Shinkansen) → Niigata Station ...
-Approximately 4 hours and 30 minutes
+● Tokyo Station → (Joetsu Shinkansen) → Niigata Station ... approximately 2 hours ● Shin-Osaka Station → (Tokaido Shinkansen) → Tokyo Station → (Joetsu Shinkansen) → Niigata Station ... approximately 4 hours and 30 minutes

 Access to Murakami City, Niigata Prefecture

-How to get around Murakami city
+How to get around Murakami City

 Transportation within Murakami City

-Souvenirs from Murakami City
+Murakami City souvenirs

-Murakami City's specialty products (handicrafts)
+Murakami City's specialty products (crafts)

 Murakami City's Climate and Clothing

 Murakami City, located in the northern part of Japan, begins to snow around mid-December and has cold days until late March.
+It can also get chilly in spring and autumn, so it's a good idea to bring a jacket or scarf.

 Murakami City, located at the northern tip of Niigata Prefecture, has a townscape full of historical atmosphere centered around the ruins of Murakami Castle, as well as the scenic beauty of the Sasagawa Nagare, which boasts a splendid seascape, mountains, rivers, and countryside that bring bountiful blessings, and Senami facing the Sea of Japan.
 You can spend quality time relaxing in the hot springs while watching the sunset.
 There are many delicious dishes that can only be tasted in Murakami, such as salmon dishes such as ``salted salmon'', Murakami beef, and Koshihikari rice from Iwafune.
 We will introduce you to the charms of Murakami, a city of history, tradition, rich nature, and gourmet food.